Tawana Bain’s Vision for Today’s Woman

 I’ve always had a high level of respect for Cathy Zion.
 I love everything related to empowerment by women.
 Within this last year, I have recognized the strength of women who address a lot of the issues that have plagued this country.

 What is your vision for the magazine?

-The mission that has been established by the magazine is still very important to me, but I am also very cognizant that outside of inspiring women, I have a unique opportunity to help women who want true authentic sisterhood with other women from all backgrounds to make those connections in a very authentic and non-invasive way.
-So my vision is for there to be more sisterhood for women of all backgrounds that are developed by uplifting one another and celebrating all women’s successes.
+The mission that has been established by the magazine is very important to me, but I am also very cognizant that I have a unique opportunity to help women who want true authentic sisterhood with other women from all backgrounds to make those connections in a very authentic way.

-As a business owner, what do you think other aspiring women/female entrepreneurs need in order to become successful?
+As a business owner, what do you think other aspiring female entrepreneurs need in order to become successful?

-What challenges do you see facing women in light of what’s happening in our country now?
+What challenges do women face in our country right now?

 For women of all backgrounds — women of color, white women, black women — there is a reality check that we have all experienced about who is and is not represented within our circle.
 Who is and is not seated at our dinner tables, our social tables, our work tables, and this has mobilized women of all backgrounds of all ages of all races to recognize that we can do better as women for each other.

 It is definitely an opportunity for sisterhood.
 I am passionate about it.
 I care about it.
 I have always been fortunate.
 I have friends from every background: Asian, White, Hispanic, Muslim, Arab, and African.
 I hope to be a catalyst for more women to say, ‘I want that.
 I want a diverse circle of friends who I know and love and I think of them as sisters.’

 Tell me something that isn’t on your resume — something more personal.

 I stash $100 bills, and when I get to a certain amount I buy something nice for myself.
 The last thing I splurged on was a pair of Gucci boots.